opencontainers/runc/config-windows.md

 ## <a name="configWindowsCredentialSpec" />Credential Spec

-You can configure a container's group Managed Service Account (gMSA) via the OPTIONAL `credentialspec` field of the Windows configuration.
+You can configure a container's group Managed Service Account (gMSA) via the OPTIONAL `credentialSpec` field of the Windows configuration.
-The `credentialspec` is a JSON object whose properties are implementation-defined.
+The `credentialSpec` is a JSON object whose properties are implementation-defined.
 For more information about gMSAs, see [Active Directory Service Accounts for Windows Containers][gMSAOverview].
 For more information about tooling to generate a gMSA, see [Deployment Overview][gMSATooling].